upvalue/refractory/README.md

 - Support markdown-ish content in a rich text editing fashion
 - Keep it relatively small
 - Producing sensible HTML output
+- "There's only one way to do it" (except markdown bold and italic :cry:)

 ## Non goals